Starmapo/Starmapo/README.md

 ### Hi there 👋

-I'm Starmapo (he/him), a guy trying to code in HaxeFlixel.
+I'm Starmapo, a guy trying to code in HaxeFlixel.
 Most of the stuff here is Friday Night Funkin' related.

 [![My Skills](https://skillicons.dev/icons?i=haxe,haxeflixel,vscode)](https://skillicons.dev)

 * YouTube: https://www.youtube.com/channel/UCBSHdA1QXFNWwmYL6sIbH_g

+If you'd like to know a bit more about me...
+* Furry
+* Bisexual
+* Shitty art skills

 <!--
 **Starmapo/Starmapo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.